-distribution of the CMD+spatially selected stars along with a contour corresponding to the best fit-Gaussian shown in a red dashed line.
-The resulting Gaussian profile, centred at $(pm \alpha \cos (\delta), pm \delta) = (-0.1, 0.15)$ , provides a good description of the PM "blob" seen in the Figure.
-The red dashed contour shown in the right panel of Figure 1 and in the bottom right panel of Figure 2 is the mask we apply to select stars that belong to Antlia 2 based on PMs.
+We start by modelling the distribution of the dwarf's PMs, since in this space the satellite's signal can be most easily differentiated from that of the foreground.
+To proceed, we apply the spatial and the CMD cuts based on the signals seen in the bottom row of Fig. 2.
+Then we model the resulting PM distribution as a mixture of three Gaussians, two representing the foreground and one for Ant 2 itself.
+The bottom right panel of Fig. 2 gives the density distribution of the CMD + spatially selected stars along with a contour corresponding to the best-fitting Gaussian shown in a red dashed line.
+The resulting Gaussian profile, centred at $(\text{pm}\,\alpha\cos{(\delta)}\,,\text{pm}\,\delta) = (-0.1,0.15),$ provides a good description of the PM 'blob' seen in the figure.
+The red dashed contour shown in the right-hand panel of Fig. 1 and in the bottom right panel of Fig. 2 is the mask we apply to select stars that belong to Antlia 2 based on PMs.

-Next, we analyse the observed stellar spatial distribution using the full 88 square degrees of DECam imaging available.
-We first apply the PM and the CMD cuts, and then model the resulting distribution as a mixture of a planar foreground and a Plummer profile, following the same procedure as described in, e.g., Torrealba et al. (2018a).
-In order to obtain robust and useful uncertainties for the parameters of our spatial model, we sample the likelihood using the ensemble sampler (Goodman & Weare 2010) implemented in the emcee package (Foreman-Mackey et al. 2013).
-We chose flat priors for all parameters except for the dwarf's size, which uses the Jeffreys prior, i.e., 1/a, where a is the size parameter.
-The best-fit parameters and their uncertainties are estimated from the marginalized posterior distributions corresponding to the 15.9%, 50%, and 84.1% percentiles.
-The half-light radius of the best-fit model is shown as the red ellipse in the bottom left panel of Figure 2, corresponding to a whopping $r_h = 1.26 \pm 0.12$ deg.
-The Ant 2 dwarf's angular extent is similar to that of the SMC (1.25 deg, Torrealba et al. 2016a), with only the LMC (2.5 deg, Torrealba et al. 2016a)deg, Torrealba et al. 2016a) and Sagittarius (5.7 deg, Mc-Connachie 2012) being larger in the sky.
-Curiously, this is almost three times larger than the next largest known satellites, Cra2 and BooIII, both with $r_h \sim 0.5 \text{ deg}$ (Torrealba et al. 2016a; Grillmair 2009).
-Located at $\sim 130~{\rm kpc}$ (see sec.
-2.3 for details), this angular extent translates to $\sim 2.9 \pm 0.3$ kpc, which is equal in size to the LMC!
+Next, we analyse the observed stellar spatial distribution using the full 88 deg of DECam imaging available.
+We first apply the PM and the CMD cuts, and then model the resulting distribution as a mixture of a planar foreground and a Plummer profile, following the same procedure as described in, e.g. Torrealba et al. (2019).
+In order to obtain robust and useful uncertainties for the parameters of our spatial model, we sample the likelihood using the ensemble sampler (Goodman & Weare 2010) implemented in the EMCEE package (Foreman-Mackey et al. 2013).
+We chose flat priors for all parameters except for the dwarf's size, which uses the Jeffreys prior, i.e. 1/a, where a is the size parameter.
+The best-fitting parameters and their uncertainties are estimated from the marginalized posterior distributions corresponding to the 15.9 per cent, 50 per cent, and 84.1 per cent.
+The half-light radius of the best-fitting model is shown as the red ellipse in the bottom left panel of Fig. 2, corresponding to a whopping $r_h = 1.26 \pm 0.12$ deg.
+The Ant 2 dwarf's angular extent is similar to that of the SMC (1.25 deg, Torrealba et al. 2016a), with only the LMC (2.5 deg, Torrealba et al. 2016a) and Sagittarius (5.7 deg, McConnachie 2012) being larger in the sky.
+Curiously, this is almost three times larger than the next largest known satellites, Cra 2 and BooIII, both with $r_h$ ~ 0.5 deg (Grillmair 2009; Torrealba et al. 2016a).
+Located at $\sim$ 130 kpc (see Section 2.3 for details), this angular extent translates to $\sim$ 2.9 $\pm$ 0.3 kpc, which is equal in size to the LMC!
 A summary of the relevant physical parameters measured above is presented in Table 1.